nmaekawa/catchpy/README.rst

 For those who want to quickly check out what catchpy does.

+CatchPy can also be installed a a Django app in an existing Django project.
+See `below <#install-as-a-django-app>`_ for more details.

 Make sure you have docker_ installed to try this quickstart.

 ::